EnsembleLink: Accurate Record Linkage Without Training Data: Results

+Hierarchical blocking produces the largest improvement on multilingual party matching.
+Without country blocking, a query like ``Partido Socialista'' (Portugal) might match to ``Socialist Party'' from Spain or another country with a similarly-named party.
+Country blocking constrains the search to parties within the correct country, eliminating these cross-country false positives.
+By contrast, blocking provides negligible benefit for city matching and slightly \emph{reduces} accuracy for candidate-voter matching.
+For cities, the retrieval stage already identifies the correct state in most cases; for candidates, last name variations mean that blocking on last name occasionally excludes the true match.
+Because blocking variables in these benchmarks are standardized, traditional exact-match blocking would achieve similar results; the fuzzy matching of the blocking variable itself matters primarily when blocking variables contain errors.

 Table~\ref{tab:examples} shows example matched pairs from each task, chosen to maximize string distance between query and reference.
-On city matching, the cross-encoder correctly maps New York City neighborhoods like ``South Ozone Park'' to their parent borough ``Queens'' despite sharing only the state abbreviation, and expands ``OKC'' to ``Oklahoma City.''
-On candidate-voter linkage, the cross-encoder resolves nicknames to formal names: ``Dick'' to ``Richard,'' ``Tim'' to ``Timothy,'' and ``Tony'' to ``Anthony,'' none of which share significant character overlap with their formal equivalents.
+On city matching, the cross-encoder correctly maps New York City neighborhoods like ``South Ozone Park'' to their parent borough ``Queens'' despite sharing only the state abbreviation.
+On candidate-voter linkage, the cross-encoder resolves nicknames to formal names, such as ``Tim'' to ``Timothy'' and ``Tony'' to ``Anthony,'' which share limited character overlap with their formal equivalents.
 On organization matching, the method expands acronyms like ``NAIOP'' to ``National Association for Industrial \& Office Properties'' and recognizes historical name changes such as ``Airlines for America,'' which campaign finance records list under its pre-2011 name ``Air Transport Association of America.''